-On Thursday, September 28th, the full moon will shine brightly in the Atlanta skies.
+On Monday, October 6th, 2025, the full moon will shine brightly in the Atlanta skies.
 It will be a Super Moon, which is perfect for amateur sky-gazers to enjoy — because you can’t miss it.
+This is first of three consecutive super moons in 2025.

 A super moon happens when the moon’s orbit brings it closest to Earth at the same time the moon is full — making it appear about 17% larger and much brighter than an average moon, according to NASA.

-When & where to see the Super Moon on Sept.
-28 & 29
+When & where to see the Super Harvest Moon in October

-That means the moon will appear full to your eye on two evenings:
+But the moon will appear full to your eyes on three evenings in Atlanta.

 Just like the sun, the moon rises in the eastern sky and sets in the west.